Inflect logo

 Explore Other Markets in Germany

-Nuremberg serves as the primary resilient alternative to Frankfurt, offering specialized colocation for Southern Germany’s industrial and medical sectors.
-It provides a secure, green-energy-focused environment for enterprises that demand localized low-latency processing and long-term operational stability.
+Nuremberg serves as the primary resilient alternative to Frankfurt, offering specialized colocation for Southern Germany’s heavy industry and medical sectors.
+It provides a secure environment for enterprises requiring localized low-latency processing and long-term operational stability to protect revenue and data integrity.

 Nuremberg: At A Glance